BB1464/R-Ladies-Abuja/README.md

-This repository contains the files I used in presenting how to use ggplot2 package in communicating insightful visuals from data in R at R Ladies Abuja.
+This repository contains the files I used in presenting how to use ggplot2 package in communicating insightful visuals from data in R at Abuja R Users Group.